 You don’t have to worry about whether it’s open or not—as long as you don’t manually close it by swiping up in the multitasking view.
 When you do that, iOS won’t allow the app to run in the background until you open it again.
 In other situations, iOS will automatically run the app in the background if it’s not already open, so it can update and show notifications.

-Delivery Status uses a feature called “Background Refresh” to update your deliveries in the background.
+Deliveries uses a feature called “Background App Refresh” to update your deliveries in the background.
 It runs for just a few seconds every 1 to 3 hours, depending on how soon your deliveries are expected.
-We've worked hard to make it very efficient, so you don't have to worry about wasting battery life.
+We’ve worked hard to make it very efficient, so you don’t have to worry about wasting battery life.

-If you're still wondering why this happens: let's say you add a delivery on your iPhone, and then Delivery Status creates an event for it.
-Delivery Status now syncs with your iPad… but your calendar hasn't quite synced yet.
+If you're still wondering why this happens: let's say you add a delivery on your iPhone, and then Deliveries creates an event for it.
+Deliveries now syncs with your iPad… but your calendar hasn't quite synced yet.
 So an event is created on your iPad as well.
 Once calendar gets caught up, you now have two calendar events on both devices.
-If this does happen, Delivery Status should eventually clear up the duplicates on its own.
+If this does happen, Deliveries will eventually clear up the duplicates on its own.
 You can also manually delete duplicate events without causing any problems.

 In the Deliveries list, you can swipe from right to left to reveal the “Archive” button.
 Tap “Archive” to remove a delivery from the list.
 You can look up archived deliveries later using the search field.

 If you want to remove an item from the archive as well, tap on the delivery, then tap the “…” button.
 Choose “Delete”.

 EMS deliveries can usually be tracked in two places: the post office in the country the package is shipped from, and the post office in the country the package is shipped to.
 So if you have a package from the US to Canada, for example, you could track it using US Postal Service or Canada Post in Deliveries.